MSc Global Urban Development and Planning / Course details

 - Develop practical skills in project studios with drawing facilities, model-making workshops, and specialist design and spatial analysis software.

-- Enjoy fieldwork opportunities in the UK and abroad, exploring real-life issues on one-day trips, site visits, and overseas residential visits to locations including Manchester, London, Dusseldorf, San Francisco, Jinja (Uganda) and Istanbul.
+- This course has normally included fieldwork opportunities in the UK and abroad, exploring real-life issues on one-day trips, site visits, and overseas residential visits.
+Past locations include Manchester, London, Dusseldorf, San Francisco, Jinja (Uganda) and Istanbul.

 - Have the flexibility to mix discipline units or specialise, and choose from a range of optional course units.
 Where specialising in planning-focused modules, gain RTPI-accreditation for your specialist study.

 - Study in Manchester, a city where planning has been taught for more than 50 years, and urban development and environmental impacts are on your doorstep.